humdrum-tools/humdrum-documentation/guide/ch25/index.md

 expectancy, past experience, or other factors known to influence the perceptual salience of particular notes.

-By way of illustration, consider the two passages shown in Example 25.1: from Wagner's *Rienzi* opera, and the Scottish folksong **My Bonnie**.
-Two sample outputs from <span class="tool">accent</span>
-are given below.
+By way of illustration, consider the two passages shown in Example&nbsp;25.1: from Wagner's *Rienzi* opera, and the Scottish folksong **My Bonnie**.
+Two sample outputs from <span class="tool">accent</span> are given below.
 In both examples the left-most spine shows the input, and the right-most spine shows the corresponding output:

 **Example 25.1.** Richard Wagner, *Rienzi* Theme.
 Anon. *My Bonnie Lies Over the Ocean*.